 State education is personal, affecting our lives and the lives of those we love.
-How imaginative can we be in helping each other develop the courage for true expression, to inspire moral dialogue, leading to intellectual reasoning and thoughtful action?
+How imaginative can we be in helping each other develop the courage for true expression, to inspire real dialogue, reasoning and thoughtful action?
 Speakers stressed the importance of understanding perspectives of key stakeholders, including the Government and media in order for us to move forward with any coherent vision on education.
 Interestingly, this recasts our Government as a lever we can learn to understand and use effectively, rather than the provider of a service we critique.

 Teacher retention and recruitment remains an urgent problem already affecting students.
 Given the big picture context and space provided by the Politics in Education Summit, this urgent problem was diagnosed as a symptom of underlying problems we’ve neglected, while short-term policies swept the system.
 Longer term thinking, longer term goals and longer term policies are the recommended treatment now.

 Thank you for joining me on this eCourse and congratulations for completing it.
 It’s a real pleasure to hear from eCourse participants from my contact page, or twitter…

 “Hey Leah @LearntSchool – I’ve completed your ‘Politics in Education’ eCourse!” click to tweet this and let me know :)